OpenEvalProject/evals/manuscripts/elife-59566/v2/manuscript.md

 Similar to what we see in Drosophila (see Figure 2 and Figure 2—figure supplement 1), our observation that dying cells are found close to NBs in firebrats and louseflies suggests that this early PCD may be a universal and ancestral feature that sculpts the nervous system of all insects.
 To further explore if changes in PCD may have been deployed during evolution to accommodate adaptive modifications to behaviour, we next searched for evidence of increased PCD in other flight hemilineages of flightless dipterans.

-## Increased hemilineage-specific PCD in flightless dipterans may be responsible for adaptive modifications to neural circuits
+### Increased hemilineage-specific PCD in flightless dipterans may be responsible for adaptive modifications to neural circuits

 To explore the possibility that changes in the pattern and/or extent of PCD are adaptive, we looked for evidence of evolutionary modifications in the VNC of yet another species, the bee lousefly Braula coeca (Figure 9A,B,C,D).
 Braula, a close relative of drosophilids, is wingless, lacks halteres and has an extremely reduced thorax (Figure 9A).
 Bee louseflies spend their entire adult life as kleptoparasites on the honeybee Apis mellifera (Imms, 1942; McAlister, 2018).
 We specifically asked whether lineages known to function in flight circuitry might be modified in flightless insects.
 In Drosophila, a thorough anatomical study recently described the pattern of innervation for each lineage into known functional domains of the adult neuropil and categorised them accordingly as being involved in leg, wing and both leg and wing control (Shepherd et al., 2019).
 In addition, the functional role of most hemilineages was previously assessed by thermogenetic activation in headless flies and those involved in flight-associated behaviours, such as wing wave, wing buzz or take-off, were identified (Harris et al., 2015).
 Together, these studies provide an excellent starting point for anatomical comparisons of homologous hemilineages which may have served an ancestral role in flight.

 ![Figure 9.](https://cdn.elifesciences.org/articles/59566/elife-59566-fig9-v2.jpg)

 **Figure 9.:** (A) Dorsal (top) and side view (bottom) of an adult bee lousefly with a reduced thorax lacking wings and halteres.
 Scale bar, 1 mm.
 (B–D) Hemilineage VNC fibre tracts labelled with Neuroglian in a fruit fly (B), a swift lousefly (C) and a bee lousefly (D).
 Shown are hemilineages 6A and 7B which are reduced in the bee lousefly in all three thoracic segments (T1, T2, T3).
 Scale bars, 50 µm.
 (E–G) 3A and 3B hemilineage fibre tracts labelled with Neuroglian in a fruit fly (top left) and a bee lousefly (top right).
 Shown are maximum intensity projections, chosen to best display hemilineages, from cross-section T1 (E), T2 (F) and frontal perspectives T3 (G).
 Quantifications of 3A/3B hemilineage bundle diameter ratios in fruit flies and bee louseflies are given below (****p < 0.0001 in T1, independent samples t-test, ***p = 0.0001 for T2, Welch’s t-test, *p = 0.0044, Welch’s t-test. n = 7 fruit flies each, n = 8 bee louseflies each).
-Bars represent mean ± standard deviation.Figure 9—source data 1.
+Bars represent mean ± standard deviation.

 Using antibodies for Neuroglian, we compared homologous hemilineages involved in the flight circuits of the two flightless dipterans, the swift lousefly Crataerina pallida and the bee lousefly Braula coeca.
 Comparing the Neuroglian-labelled axon bundle width of homologous hemilineages between flightless and flying species, we found that hemilineages 3B, 7B, 11B and 12A, which produce wing waving, wing buzzing or take-off in the fruit fly (Harris et al., 2015), hemilineages 6A and 19B, which innervate the wing neuropil, and 5B, which innervates both leg and wing neuropils (Shepherd et al., 2019), are reduced in bee louseflies, but not in swift louseflies (Figure 9B,C,D).
 Among the latter, hemilineages 5B and 6A are known to contribute to leg movements and changes in posture, while the role for 19B is yet to be determined (Harris et al., 2015).
 Importantly, 3B, 6A, 11B, 12A and 19B belong to lineages in which both hemilineages survive in fruit flies (see schematic in Figure 1E).
 A difference in axon bundle diameter between sister hemilineages could indicate a difference in cell number, possibly established by PCD during development.
 We chose to quantify the ratio of axon bundle diameters in lineage three because we expected a reduction in hemilineage 3B, which innervates the wing neuropil, but no change in hemilineage 3A, which projects into the leg neuropil (Shepherd et al., 2019).
 The fibre tracts of 3A and 3B originate as a common bundle and split only in the intermediate neuropil.
 After they split, the sister fibre tracts sit in the same plane before they defasciculate, making them easy to trace and compare (Figure 9E,F,G).
 We found that the ratio between sister hemilineages A and B is significantly higher in bee louseflies compared to fruit flies, indicating that hemilineage 3B, which controls flight-related behaviours, is severely reduced in these flightless flies (T1: fruit fly [0.6 ± 0.1, n = 7] versus bee louse [1.8 ± 0.4, n = 8], p < 0.0001, t = −8.084, independent samples t-test; T2: fruit fly [0.7 ± 0.1, n = 7] versus bee louse [1.7 ± 0.4, n = 8], p=0.0001, F = 42.22, Welch’s t-test; T3: fruit fly [1.1 ± 0.4, n = 7] versus bee louse [1.7 ± 0.2, n = 8], p = 0.0044, F = 14.84, Welch’s t-test).
 Even though we cannot make a precise inference of cell numbers in each hemilineage, as the fibre tract of hemilineage 3B appears frayed while 3A is more compact in both species, our results clearly show that 3B is greatly reduced, associated with the loss of flight machinery.

 ## Discussion

-## Hemilineage-specific cell death occurs in newly born neurons
+### Hemilineage-specific cell death occurs in newly born neurons

 To help us understand more about the patterning of PCD, we designed and used a new effector caspase probe SR4VH, which allowed us to interrogate the extent and dynamics of hemilineage-specific cell death.
 It shows us that an early onset PCD is responsible for the elimination of postembryonic neurons in the fly VNC, that this happens throughout the entire 3.5 days of postembryonic neurogenesis, and is hemilineage-specific.
 Although PCD has been reported as a fate within lineages in the embryo (Karcavich and Doe, 2005; Rogulja-Ortmann et al., 2007), the impact of this ‘early’ and hemilineage-specific PCD on the construction of the adult network has yet to be fully appreciated.
 This type of PCD is responsible for removing almost half of all postembryonic neurons that are born in the fly (Truman et al., 2010).
 Until now, the most frequently reported type of neuronal death described in insects has been the hormonally regulated PCD that removes mature neurons during the narrow developmental windows at the beginning of metamorphosis and within the first day after adult eclosion (Draizen et al., 1999; Lee et al., 2013).
 We now know from our data that these make up only a small fraction, compared to the total number of neuronal deaths in the fly.